Housing Commission of Victoria

+In 2023, the Government of Victoria announced it intended to demolish all the remaining high rise towers which house more than 5,800 families and redevelop the sites under a Public–private partnership model.
+This has stimulated significant public debate over their heritage significance and possible protection and also their role in alleviating Melbourne's housing crisis and possible refurbishment.

 History

 Establishment

-Through the 1920s and early 1930s, a campaign highlighting the dreadful conditions and moral dangers of the 'slums' of inner city Melbourne was led by social reformer Oswald Barnett.
-During the Great Depression Barnett wrote a first major broadside entitled "The unsuspected slums, an illustrated summary of a thesis submitted to the University of Melbourne exploring the slum problem in Melbourne.
-Barnett received high praise for his thesis which was later published by the Melbourne Herald Group and resulted in his appointment of the Housing commission in Victoria, serving from 1938 to 1948.
-In the run-down rented housing in the inner city areas deteriorated during the Great Depression, creating a 'housing crisis'.
+Through the 1920s and early 1930s, a campaign highlighting the dreadful conditions and moral dangers of the 'slums' of inner city Melbourne was led by social reformer F. Oswald Barnett.
+During the Great Depression Barnett wrote a thesis submitted to the University of Melbourne, entitled The Unsuspected Slums exploring the slum problem in Melbourne.
+Barnett received high praise for his thesis which was later published by the Melbourne Herald and consolidated his status as the leading anti-slum campaigner in Melbourne.
+Run-down housing in the inner city areas deteriorated during the Great Depression, creating a 'housing crisis'.
+During the Depression, little new housing was built, which also led to rental housing being a 'seller's market'.
 Barnett's campaigning against slums led to the establishment the Housing Investigation and Slum Abolition Board (HISAB) in July 1936.
-The HISAB's 1937 report found 3,000 houses 'unfit for habitation' and recommended the establishment of a housing commission.
-John O’Connor was the commission's first chairman, while Oswald Barnett, Oswald Burt and Frances Pennington were appointed as part-time commissioners.
+The Group proposed to use unemployment relief funds for the rehousing of slum occupants to rentals based on social rather than economic conditions.
+Its 1937 report found 3,000 houses 'unfit for habitation' and recommended the establishment of a housing commission.
+Famously, at the same time, Barnett invited Premier Albert Dunstan to join him on a personal tour of the slums.
+Dunstan's government established the Housing Commission of Victoria thereafter: John O’Connor was the commission's first chairman, while Oswald Barnett, Oswald Burt and Frances Pennington were appointed as part-time commissioners.

 The Housing Commission of Victoria was established under the Housing Act 1937 to improve existing housing conditions and to provide adequate housing for persons of limited means; the Slum Reclamation Act 1938 and the Reclamation and Housing (Financial) Act 1938 provided the framework for the commission's work.
-On the passing of the legislation, the Victorian Premier, Albert Dunstan, declared the beginning of the commission's activities as a 'war on slums', but also recognised the magnitude of the task before it.
-The legislation not only gave the commission powers for housing construction and improvement, but also made it 'a planning authority in its own right'.
-Dunstan made a personal tour of the slum with the guidance of Oswald Barnett's Slum Abolition Group, which proposed to use unemployment relief funds for the rehousing of slum occupants to rentals based on social rather than economic conditions.
-Commission's chief concerns however, were the 'slum pockets' which required 'excision' for the 'common good'.
-The commission developed a plan of action in March 1938, concentrating its attention on 1,240 houses in lanes, rights-of-way and slum pockets, referred to in HISAB's earlier report.
+On the passing of the legislation, Premier Dunstan declared the beginning of the commission's activities as a 'war on slums', but also recognised the magnitude of the task before it.
+The legislation not only gave the Commission powers for housing construction and improvement, but also made it 'a planning authority in its own right'.
+The Commission's chief concerns, however, were the 'slum pockets' which required 'excision' for the 'common good'.
+It developed a plan of action in March 1938, concentrating its attention on 1,240 houses in lanes, rights-of-way and slum pockets, referred to in HISAB's earlier report.
 Slums were to be reclaimed and people rehoused.